AtsushiSakai/PyJSONViewer/README.md

 # What is this?

-This is a JSON viewer only using pure python.
+This is a JSON file data viewer based on python.

-Feature:
+It only uses build-in libraries of python (tkinter, json).

+Features:

 1. Minimum dependency.
-It only uses build-in libs of python (tkinter, json).

 2. Easy to use.